Rain is the best water for house plants of all kinds!

 - Watering your winter garden (carrots and beets and broccoli, oh my!).

-- Watering houseplants.
-They need water year-round, and they’ll show extra appreciation for the rainwater for many reasons.
+- Watering houseplants, because they need water year-round.
+They’ll show extra appreciation for the rainwater for many reasons.
 (And what about that Christmas tree?
 Give it a fresh flush of rainwater every couple of days to keep those needles fragrant and green.)

-- Watering pets, livestock, and wildlife (while us humans need to treat rainwater before drinking, if your animals drink out of toilets or puddles, they can certainly drink stored rainwater).
+- Watering pets, livestock, and wildlife (while us humans need to treat rainwater before drinking, if your animals drink out of toilets or puddles, they can safely drink stored rainwater).

 - Re-filling the kettle on your wood-burning stove to humidify the dry winter air.

 - Rinsing patio furniture, compost buckets, and other gardenware.

 - Pumping water into extra storage containers to free up space to catch more.
 (Click here to learn how.)